Istrate-Mihai/Quiz-Game/README.md

-# Quiz-Game
-Intermediate level javascript game consisting of 10 questions.
+A JS Quiz Game consisting of 10 questions.